rockingrohit9639/project-zone/README.md

 # Solution 😃

 Project Zone suggests a user about the projects they can create based on their skills.
 Project Zone has a collection of wide variety of projects for many different skill-sets.
-You can also add some projects of your choice on Project Zone. project Zone has the categories of projects from beginner level to advanced level.
+You can also add some projects of your choice on Project Zone.
+Project Zone has the categories of projects from beginner level to advanced level.
 <hr>

 ## Frameworks & Tools 🧰